maueroats/teaching/content/ap-cs/karel/essentials.md

 Open `karelBasic.drjava`.

-In the Projects menu, there is an option to open a project.
-Use that instead of the more obvious "open a file" command so that you don't have to re-teach DrJava about the Karel the Robot files.
+**In the Projects menu**, there is an option to open a project. **This is not the same as ther other "Open" options you see!** Use that instead of the more obvious "open a file" command so that you don't have to re-teach DrJava about the Karel the Robot files.

 ## Documentation